 When two frequencies are quite close, a frequency can mask neighbour frequencies, if its amplitude is higher.
 The masking is especially significant when a low frequency is used to mask a higher frequency.
 The effect grows with the amplitude of the signal.

+Our auditory system is able to attenuate the amplitude of low frequencies, to restrict the impact of this masking.
 The auditory filter can also reduce the effects of a masker when listening to a signal in background noise using off-frequency listening.
 If the listener uses a different filter that also contains part of the signal and less masker, say, in a close frequency range, the signal can be detected again.
+On the left, the auditory filter is centered on the signal and some of the masker falls within that filter.
+The signal to noise ratio is low.
+On the right, the auditory filter is not centered on the signal, but some of the signal is included in the filter, and less masker is included in the filter.
+Then the signal-noise-ratio is increased, and the masking effect if reduced. |

 The Terhardt's virtual pitch algorithm is designed to recalculate the amplitude spectrum integrating the processing of spectral pitch by the brain, and includes a number of psychoacoustic effects, among which sensibility threshold variations, multiple complex tones that which evoke several pitches, and masking effects.